ReproNim/stat-repronim-module/_episodes/05-PPV.md

  $$P(T_S) = P(T_S, H_A) + P(T_S, H_0)$$

-because $T_S$ occurs either under the null or the alternative (mutually exclusive) and their represent all the possibilities.
+because $$T_S$$ occurs either under the null or the alternative (mutually exclusive) and their represent all the possibilities.

 ## Bayes theorem